cisagov/ScubaGear/README.md

 - User Permissions (which are associated with Azure AD roles assigned to a user)
 - Application Permissions (which are assigned to the MS Graph PowerShell application in Azure AD).

+When executing the tool via app-only authentication a slightly different set of User and Application Permissions are required to be assigned directly to the Service Principal application.

 ### User Permissions
 The minimum user roles needed for each product are described in the table below.